 Benefits to attendees:

-- Understand a top-down as well as a bottom-up approach to third party management
+- Understand a top-down as well as a bottom-up approach to third-party GRC management

-- Implement third party management in the context of business strategy, process, and operations
+- Implement third-party GRC management in the context of business strategy, process, and operations

-- Explore third party management architecture models and how they apply to your organization
+- Explore third-party GRC management architecture models and how they apply to your organization

-- Develop an third party information architecture that aligns with business operations and processes
+- Develop a third-party information architecture that aligns with business operations and processes

 Who should attend?